Why It's Key for Business Leaders to Get On Podcasts

 - How much effort goes into planning a podcast before interviews

-- Why it’s key for savvy business leaders to get on podcasts
+- Why it’s critical for savvy business leaders to get on podcasts

 Deb Krier: Let’s talk about some of the basics.
 Why should a business leader get on podcasts?
 I mean, what is the appeal to it?
 And why should they do it?

-Ryan Estes: Our clients have all kinds of different reasons they want to do it.
-But the outcomes are totally central to what we’re doing.
+Ryan Estes: Our clients have different reasons they want to do it.
+But the outcomes are central to what we’re doing.
 So, when we begin a campaign, we’ll have a discovery call where we start with, “Hey, what are the ideal outcomes of this campaign?”
-We work largely with funded startup founders, entrepreneurs with exits, and C suite executives, so usually, they have a pretty good idea of what’s lacking.
+We work primarily with funded startup founders, entrepreneurs with exits, and C suite executives, so usually, they have a pretty good idea of what’s lacking.

 We also see a lot of folks looking for recruiting, particularly in SaaS and tech.
 Everyone’s competing for the same engineers, and there are a lot of perks.
-So, talking about your culture, and the kind of people that work really well, at your company.
-Because we do work with a lot of SaaS and startups, they’re always looking for fundraising.
-Using podcasts specifically to speak to audiences that are looking for early to mid-stage investment opportunities has been really successful.
+So, talking about your culture and the kind of people that work well at your company.
+Because we work with a lot of SaaS and startups, they’re always looking for fundraising.
+Using podcasts specifically to speak to audiences looking for early to mid-stage investment opportunities has been really successful.

 Deb Krier: What are the steps to making a podcast?

 Ryan Estes: It’s an easy three-step process.
-First step is to really identify the outcomes and the audience of the podcast that we’re going to pitch.
-Second step is to build media kits, specifically for podcasting.
-Deb, I’m sure you’ve seen a bunch of them; they all kind really cool.
+The first step is to identify the outcomes and the podcast’s audience that we’re going to pitch.
+The second step is to build media kits, specifically for podcasting.
 It’s a web page.
-It has the mission, identity, and the all-important one sheet.
-The one sheet gives opportunities for hosts to know what you want to talk about, so not only topics that you want to talk about but also what questions you’d like to be answered, we really want to tee up their best stuff, give them the best opportunity and give the podcast host a lot of opportunities to talk about different things that might be intriguing to them.
+It has the mission, identity, and the all-important one-sheet.
+The one-sheet gives opportunities for hosts to know what you want to talk about, so not only topics that you want to talk about but also what questions you’d like to be answered; we want to tee up their best stuff, give them the best opportunity and give the podcast host a lot of opportunities to talk about different things that might be intriguing to them.

 Additional topics discussed: